NxveenKM/Python-Programs/README.md

 6. The program loops through the list and prints each fruit.

+# 8. Tuple Operations Demonstration
+A basic Python program that demonstrates the creation and usage of a tuple.
+## Steps to Demonstrate a Tuple
+1. A tuple of fruits is created.
+2. The program prints the entire tuple.
+3. The first and last elements of the tuple are accessed and printed.
+4. The program loops through the tuple and prints each fruit.

 # How to Run
 1. Download the Python script.
 2. Open a terminal and navigate to the directory containing the script.